mmilano/SidePanelCollapse/README.md

 The simple demo site uses this option.
 See [Simple Demo](#the-simple-demo) for more details.

-### Option B: Incorporate Into An Existing Build Process
+### Option B: Incorporate Into an Existing Build Process

 If your own project already has a build process, it already compiles, transpiles, and processes javascript, and it is using SCSS, then the SidePanelCollapse source files can be incorporated into your project.

 1. Clone the repository, or download and unzip.
 1. Copy all of the `/src` sidePanelCollapse javascript and SCSS files to a location in your own project.
+Namely:
  ```sh
 src/
     scss/